antonycja/robot-worlds-brownfields/README.md

 1. Open the project in your IDE
 2. Locate `Client.java` in the project explorer
 3. Right-click and select "Run" or "Debug"
-4. Enter server details in the connection dialog
+4. Enter server details in the connection dialogue

 ## Command Reference